Table of Contents

 Small-cap stock funds hold smaller companies that are not household names like larger mid-cap and large-cap companies tend to be.
 Although these companies are lesser known, small-cap stocks have historically outperformed large-cap stocks.
 Small-cap stocks typically have higher market risk than mid- and large-cap stocks.

 Also known as foreign stock funds, these funds generally invest in stocks of companies outside of the U.S. International stocks tend to be riskier than U.S. stocks, but they can help add diversity to a portfolio by expanding the holdings outside of the U.S. Just keep in mind that diversification cannot guarantee profit or protection against loss in a declining market.
+International investing carries the associated risks of economic and political instability, market liquidity, currency volatility and differences in accounting standards.
+The risks associated with investing in foreign markets are magnified in emerging markets due to their smaller economies.

 Growth stock funds invest in stocks of companies that demonstrate the potential to grow at a faster rate than the rest of the stock market.
 Growth funds are considered to be aggressive investments because they have a higher risk-return profile than other types of stock funds.

 Often called income funds, dividend funds or dividend equity, income stock funds typically invest in stocks of companies that pay dividends.
 Dividend funds also may focus on stocks of companies that pay above-average dividends or stocks of companies that have a history of increasing their dividends.
+There is no guarantee that these funds will pay a dividend.

 Value stock mutual funds invest in stocks of companies that are believed to be selling at a price that is lower than the intrinsic value of the stock.
 In other words, value stock investors are looking for bargains or stocks selling at a discount.